Elaech/Game-of-GO/README.md

 # Game of GO
  Project of type A with ID:18.
 This repository will contain all the code and documentation regarding the project.
-All work will be done by me.
+All work will be done by me, Minut Mihai Dimitrie 3A7.